 An elevated bowl will also help them develop and maintain a good posture, which is very important for German Shepherds and any other dog breed.

 Another thing you can do is to place a non-slip mat under their food bowl.
 It will help to keep the bowl in place and prevent your dog from accidentally tipping it over.

-If your German Shepherd is a messy eater, a non-slip mat will also help to keep their eating area clean, as it will catch any food or water that gets spilled.
+If your German Shepherd is a messy eater, a non-slip mat will also help keep their eating area clean, as it will catch any spilled food or water.

 What to Do About Your German Shepherd If It Lays Down To Eat

 If you have no problem with your German Shepherd laying down to eat, then there is no need to do anything about it.